JesseDarr/dARM/cad/README.md

 # Step Files
-These files allow anyone to easily modify and imporove the dARM physical design in almost any CAD software.
+These files allow anyone to easily modify and improve the dARM physical design in almost any CAD software.

 ## dARM.zip
 This is the entire robot arm.
-It is zipped because the .step files was larger than the 100 MB github limit.
+It is zipped because the .step file was larger than the 100 MB github limit.

 Contains:
 + Legs